davidar/peruse/test/nytimes-diff.md

-[-Richard Perry/-] {+Karsten Moran for+} The New York Times
+[-Richard Perry/The-] {+Karsten Moran for The+} New York Times

-[-People listened to a memorial service through the windows at St. Rose of Lima Church-] {+Grace Christian Fellowship in Newtown conducted a candlelight vigil+}.
-[More Photos »]
+[-People listened to a memorial service through the windows at St. Rose of Lima Church.-] {+Grace Christian Fellowship in Newtown conducted a candlelight vigil.+} [More Photos »]

 --